gogins/csound-cxx-opcodes/README.md

 done by implementing the `ClangInvokable` interface.
 See `clang_invoke` for how this works and how to use it.

-An algorithm written in C++ for the Clang opcodes should run about 3 percent slower than the same code running as a statically compiled plugin opcode, and 2 to 3 times faster than the same algorithm implemented in Csound orchestra code.

 ## Example

 The `clang_hello.csd` file uses the `clang_compile` opcode to demonstrate and